gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     b = (byte) i; //OK
     ```

-    Further, if you have a final variable and its value fits into a smaller type, then you can assign it without a cast because compiler already knows its value and realizes that it can fit into the smaller type.
+    Further, if you have a final variable and its value fits into a smaller type, then you can assign it without a cast because the compiler already knows its value and realizes that it can fit into the smaller type.
 This is called implicit narrowing and is allowed between byte, int, char, and, short but not for long, float, and double.

     ```java
     final int k = 10;